shritikarao/TechPaperReader/README.md

 🚧 **Under Development** 🚧

 This project is currently in active development.
 The MVP is being built with the following timeline:
-- Day 1: Project setup, UI design, and arXiv API integration
+- Phase 1: Project setup, UI design, and arXiv API integration
-- Day 2: Topic selection and paper discovery implementation
+- Phase 2: Topic selection and paper discovery implementation
-- Day 3: Push notification system and Grok Mini API integration
+- Phase 3: Push notification system and Grok Mini API integration
-- Day 4: Summary generation and caching system
+- Phase 4: Summary generation and caching system
-- Day 5: Testing, bug fixes, and App Store preparation
+- Phase 5: Testing, bug fixes, and App Store preparation

 ## Technical Stack